-Desired committee members who are unaffiliated with BYU ("external committee members) must be approved by a Petition for Exception, which will need to include the following:
+Desired committee members who are unaffiliated with BYU ("external committee members) or who are at BYU but don't have graduate faculty status must be approved by a Petition for Exception, which will need to include the following:

 - Reason(s) for including a member from outside the university or a BYU faculty member who doesn't have graduate faculty status (e.g., what their specific qualifications are, what they bring to the committee that is unique, what expertise they have that no one else at BYU has). - Confirmation that the petitioned member is available and willing to attend all committee meetings (via phone/video conference if not local). - Documentation for how the member will be funded for travel to BYU if they aren't local (they are REQUIRED to be physically present for one of the following committee meetings: the final defense, defense of research, oral exam, or prospectus). - A current CV of the petitioned member.
 The CV will be evaluated by Graduate Studies against the college standards for awarding graduate faculty status.